bartosz25/idempotency-ndc-porto-2024/03-merger/README.md

     * perform the `MERGE` between the maybe restored table and the data from the file
     * update the _versions_ table so that the next run will be able to read the version created by the previous run

-5. Enable the _devices_synchronizer_ pipeline
+5. Enable the _devices_synchronizer_ pipeline.
+It should execute 5 times.

-6. After completing, run the _devices_reader_ DAG.
+6. After completing , run the _devices_reader_ DAG.
 It should print the content of both tables, as:
 ```
 +-------------+----------+-----------------------------------------+---------------+